Alternative Sentencing in Georgia: First Offender, Conditional Discharge, Drug Court, Nolo and Expungement LawApril 9, 2010

 A Georgia expungement request requires various filing fees (usually $25.00 to the local agency and $25.00 to the State) and an application that is filled out by the defendant and is then filed with the arresting agency.
 Once filed with the arresting agency, the agency sends it to the prosecutor for approval.
 If the application is approved by the prosecutor, then the expungement request is sent to the Georgia Criminal Information Center.

 In conclusion, the area of sentencing can be very complicated; therefore, it is always advisable to consult with an attorney.
 Likewise, this article is an overview of common options in Georgia, not a complete list of programs available in Georgia.

 About the author: John Breakfield is an attorney with Breakfield & Associates, Attorneys in Gainesville, Georgia and handles matters regarding Sentencing and Criminal Defense.
-The law office of Breakfield & Associates, Attorneys can assist clients throughout Northeast Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), White County (Cleveland), Lumpkin County (Dahlonega), Gwinnett County (Buford, Sugar Hill, Lawrenceville), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.
+The law office of Breakfield & Associates, Attorneys can assist clients throughout Northeast Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), Jackson County (Jefferson, Braselton) White County (Helen, Cleveland), Lumpkin County (Dahlonega), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.